kathysledge/smig/docs/examples/social-network.md

 ### Get following

+Get all users that a user follows:

 ```sql
 SELECT * FROM user:alice -> follows -> user;
 ```

 ### Check if following

+Check if one user follows another:

 ```sql
 SELECT * FROM follows